yoopaan/FedSHE/readme.md

 # FedSHE

-FedSHE is a privacy-preserving federated learning framework based on homomorphic encryption.
+[FedSHE](https://doi.org/10.1186/s42400-024-00232-w) is a privacy-preserving federated learning framework based on homomorphic encryption.
 It supports both Paillier and CKKS encryption schemes and provides performance analysis and comparison.

 ![FedSHE](./imgs/FL_HE_00.png)

-# Cite
+# Cite This Paper

 If this work inspires or contributes to your paper or report, please consider citing our work.